oe-alliance/enigma2-plugins/moviecut/Readme-MovieCut.txt

 minutes to process.
 The program "mcut" can also be called directly from a shell.
 With no arguments it will give a brief description of the options.

+News since version 1.2

+* The same mcut program can now cut movies on both DM7025 and DM800/DM8000, and both normal and HD movies.
+There may still be some flickering at the cut points, especially on DM800/DM8000, but rather limited.

+(* There is a driver change on DM7025 that makes movies cut with the old mcut program (1.2 and earlier) to show much more flickering at the cut points than before.
+Therefore you should change to he new version, 1.3, even if you have only a DM7025 and thus no HD movies.)

+* The mcut program now cuts the new .sc files too (making precise fast forward and rewind possible), and copies the .eit as well (making the info button work on cut movies).

+* Some code cleanup.

 News since version 1.1